-Please note that you are not responsible for keeping up with all communication channels.
+You are not responsible for keeping up with all communication channels.
 I will post any changes to assignments or necessary announcements on Canvas.
-We have a class Team and Ed Discussions message board for your convenience, but you do not have to keep up with all activity on Teams/Ed Discussion.
+We have a Teams workspace and Ed Discussions message board for your convenience, but you do not have to keep up with all activity on Teams/Ed Discussions.